azat-co/node-react/slides/node/node.md

 ### JavaScript is Optional in Node.js

-It's **possible** to use other languages for Node.js that compile into JavaScript, e.g., CoffeeScript, TypeScript, and ClosureScript.
+It's **possible** to use other languages for Node.js that compile into JavaScript, e.g., CoffeeScript, TypeScript, and ClojureScript.

 ^JS will still run under the hood.